t27/serial-jpeg-viewer/README.md

 serial-jpeg-viewer
 ==================

-A viewer for text jpeg data on the serial port.
+A viewer for text(ascii) jpeg data sent on the serial port.
 Just send a string called 'jpg\n' before each frame and send all the jpeg data in one line "ff,d8,32..." and with a '\n' at the end.
+Built as a quick hack since human readability of the bytes was a requirement.
+Else, sending the jpeg data as binary is a much faster alternative.

 You'll need Visual Studio 10 atleast to compile this.
 Also before compiling set you baudrate and serial port number in the source.
 Since mine were constant, I did not provide a configurable setting.